David Sheppard: Cricketing career

 Sheppard played cricket for Cambridge University (blue 1950, 1951 and 1952; captain 1952), Sussex (captain 1953) and England.
 He made his Test debut against West Indies in August 1950, having scored heavily for Cambridge against the tourists earlier that summer.
 He toured Australia as an undergraduate with Freddie Brown in 1950–51 without success.

-In 1952 he topped the English batting averages, scoring 2,262 runs at an average of 64.62, including a record 1,531 runs and 7 centuries for Cambridge University.
+In 1952 Sheppard topped the English batting averages, scoring 2,262 runs at an average of 64.62, including a record 1,531 runs and 7 centuries for Cambridge University.
 His career total for Cambridge University, 3,545, was also a record.
 He hit 1,000 runs in a season six times, reaching 2,000 three times (highest 2,270, average 45.40, in 1953).
 He hit three double centuries, one for Sussex and two for Cambridge University (highest 239 not out for Cambridge University v Worcestershire at Worcester in 1952).
 He reached his highest Test score, 119, against India at the Oval in 1952.

 Sussex were the runners-up in the County Championship in 1953, and Sheppard was one of the Wisden Cricketers of the Year that year.
 In 1954 he captained England in two Tests against Pakistan in the absence of Len Hutton.
 He won one Test and drew the other, but the series ended in a 1–1 draw.
 Sheppard was a favourite with the Old Guard at Lord's, who had wanted him to captain the tour of Australia in 1954–55 instead of the Yorkshire professional Hutton, but this came to naught.
 Sheppard was already progressing his clerical career and declined to tour unless required as a captain.
 In 1956 he was recalled to play Australia and made 113 in the Fourth Test at Old Trafford, where Jim Laker famously took 19 wickets and England won by an innings.

 He was a staunch opponent of apartheid in South Africa, and one of many signatories in a letter to The Times on 17 July 1958 opposing 'the policy of apartheid' in international sport and defending 'the principle of racial equality which is embodied in the Declaration of the Olympic Games'.
 He refused to play against the touring South Africans in 1960, refused to watch the touring South Africans in 1965 and was a vocal opponent of the proposed MCC tour in 1968–69 which was ultimately cancelled after the South African government refused to allow Basil D'Oliveira to play.
 In 1970 he supported the Fair Cricket Campaign against the proposed 1970 tour of England by South African cricket team.

 On top of all this we were besieged by clergymen eager to meet the Reverend David Sheppard ...
 In no time at all the news in the press concerning the England team centred on ... where David Sheppard was sermonizing.